polyfy/polylith/readme.md

 We could have chosen another top namespace, e.g., `se.example.project.command-line`, as long as we don't have any brick with the name `project`.
-But because we don't want to get into any name conflicts with bricks and also because each project is executed in isolation, the choice of namespace is less important and here we choose the `project` top namespace to keep it simple.
+But because we don't want to get into any name conflicts with bricks and also because each project is executed in isolation, the choice of namespace is less important and here we choose the `project.command-line` top namespace to keep it simple.

 Normally, we are forced to put our tests in the same namespace as the code we want to test, to get proper access, but in Polylith the encapsulation is guaranteed by the `poly` tool and